Qantas, Southwest stepping up checks for cracks in 737 NG aircraft after issues found

 South Korea's transport ministry said all nine 737 NGs grounded in the country with cracks had more than 30,000 cycles.

-(Reporting by Jamie Freed in Sydney and Tracy Rucinski in Chicago; additional reporting by Eric M. Johnson in Seattle and Heekyong Yang in Seoul.
-Editing by Gerry Doyle)
+(Reporting by Jamie Freed in Sydney and Tracy Rucinski in Chicago; additional reporting by Eric M. Johnson in Seattle and Heekyong Yang in Seoul; Editing by Gerry Doyle and Kenneth Maxwell)

 ((Jamie.Freed@thomsonreuters.com; +65 6318 4789;))